qdm12/hbc/README.md

 8. The working directory *hbc* on your host machine is shared with the virtual machine at `/vagrant`.
 9. In the virtual machine, enter `cd /vagrant`.
 10. What's nice then:
-    - You can modify the files on your host machine (like Windows
+    - You can modify the files on your host machine (like Windows etc.)
-    - Changes you make are automatically reflected in the virtual machine.
+    - Changes you make are automatically reflected in the Ubuntu-based virtual machine.
     - Compile hbc again with `make hbc` in the virtual machine.
     - Run hbc with ./hbc from the virtual machine or your host machine.
     - **Note:** *You can use `make hbcNrun` to build and automatically run the main.cpp code.